cathiechen/daily-note/TextAutosizer/textautosizer_perf.md

 Reusing the old supercluster's multiplier seems to make it more consistent.

+In order to make flexbox-lots-of-data.html be comparable with before.
 Maybe we could make a slightly change  to [flexbox-lots-of-data.html](https://chromium.googlesource.com/chromium/src/+/master/third_party/WebKit/PerformanceTests/Layout/flexbox-lots-of-data.html).
 Make the item1 and item2 of the first flexbox non empty.

 ##The apparence of flexbox-lots-of-data.html